ewldev/animated-template/README.md

 # animated-template

-Using Landing Page from Tailwind starter kit;
+Using Landing Page from Tailwind starter kit

 Adding AOS for animation